SaakshiKapoor/elephants/README.md

 # elephants
-Satellite and aerial image dataset for elephants
+Satellite and Aerial image dataset for elephants
+This github repo contains some sample images and its corresponding annoated files in txt format from Aerial and Satellite images of elephants(ASME) dataset.